Syslog ingestion with ActiveGate

 832~2.7TB/day

-This guide is intended for network and Dynatrace admins who are tasked to enable the syslog log ingestion into Dynatrace.
+This guide is intended for network and Dynatrace administrators who are tasked to enable the syslog log ingestion into Dynatrace.

 Enable syslog ingestion